Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-This short article deals with the issue of the
+This short article deals

-protection of those born by recourse to medically assisted procreation.
-After
+with the issue of the protection of those born by recourse to medically

-describing the provisions to which Law 40/2004 entrusted the protection of
+assisted procreation.
+After describing the provisions to which Law 40/2004

-those born by artificial insemination and the rationale behind it, the impact
+entrusted the protection of those born by artificial insemination and the

-on them of the removal of the absolute ban on heterologous fertilisation
+rationale behind it, the impact on them of the removal of the absolute ban on

-decided by the Constitutional Court in its sentence 162 of 2014 is analysed.
-It
+heterologous fertilisation decided by the Constitutional Court in its sentence

-is from the breach thus opened that the problem of those born abroad by procreative
+162 of 2014 is analysed.
+It is from the breach thus opened that the problem of

-techniques still prohibited in Italy acquires the breadth and urgency that now
+those born abroad by procreative techniques still prohibited in Italy acquires

-characterise it.
-The protection accorded to these children presents a
+the breadth and urgency that now characterise it.
+The protection accorded to

-graduation that appears independent of the appreciation of their “best
+these children presents a graduation that appears independent of the

-interest” and that derives from the consideration of the rules that sanction
+appreciation of their "best interest" and that derives from the

-the behaviour of the adult world and decree their guilt.
-The correct use of the
+consideration of the rules that sanction the behaviour of the adult world and

-instrument of analogia legis highlights the
+decree their guilt.
+The correct use of the instrument of analogia legis highlights the discrimination of which these

-reveals the ‘punitive spirit’ that animates the decisions that sacrifice their
+'children' are victims and also reveals the 'punitive spirit' that animates the

-status in the name of the interest of the community in prosecuting those who
+decisions that sacrifice their status in the name of the interest of the

-have transgressed its rules.
+community in prosecuting those who have transgressed its rules.

 GIUSEPPE BERGONZINI